ruiqi7/repentance-part-2/UserTestingResults.md

 _NPCs_

-- Player thought they are monsters / harmful → maybe we can include a harmless-looking NPC in the intro scene to familiarize the player with interacting with NPCs + understand that they are not harmful
+- Player thought they are monsters / harmful → maybe include a harmless-looking NPC in the intro scene to familiarize the player with interacting with NPCs + understand that they are not harmful
 - Purpose of the NPC near the house is unclear
 - Could interact with the NPC near the house even when the player is not looking at it
 - Mouse control doesn’t work after the player gives eyeballs to the NPC